solidi/hl-mods/workspace/redist/readme.txt

         - "slowbullets" - all bullets are slowed down
         - "explosiveai" - ai blows up if they cannot find their next task
         - "itemsexplode" - items and weapons react to explosions
+        - "notthebees" - hornets spawn from a player or monster who was killed
+        - "dontshoot" - firing any weapon will explode in the players hands (melee only)
     - Added remaining mutator icons
 - Game Mode Changes
     - Arena mode displays opponent name while fighting